-Hometown: Glan Conwy, North Wales (Childhood in Norwich, Norfolk)
+Hometown: Glan Conwy, North Wales (originally Norwich, Norfolk)

 Resides: Carbondale, Colorado